 Personal injury protection (“PIP’) insurance coverage in Maryland is available more often than the insurance companies want you to believe.

-What is PIP insurance and how can it help me?
-The purpose of this page is to explain how PIP coverage works in Maryland if you have been hurt in a motor vehicle accident and how to collect your PIP personal injury protection check as quickly as possible.
+What is PIP insurance, and how can it help me?
+This page explains what is PIP insurance, how PIP coverage works in Maryland if you have been hurt in a motor vehicle accident, and how to collect your PIP personal injury protection check as quickly as possible.

-Most likely, you can get more out of your PIP claim than your insurance company — or the at-fault driver’s insurance company — wants you to think.
+You can most likely get more out of your PIP claim than your insurance company- or the at-fault driver’s insurance company- wants you to think.

 If you are handling your own injury claim, understanding the counterintuitive way that PIP works will put you in a position to get more money from the at-fault insurance carrier.